wellrestedphp/wellrested/README.md

 }
 ```

-The Request class can also make a request to another server and provide the response as a Respones object.
+The Request class can also make a request to another server and provide the response as a Response object.
 (This feature requires [PHP cURL](http://php.net/manual/en/book.curl.php).)

 ```php
 // Prepare a request.